The NAACP Legal Defense & Educational Fund, Inc. (LDF) is

 - Bachelor’s degree;

-- Minimum of 3 years of experience in fundraising corporate
+- Minimum of 3 years of relevant experience in a development

 - Commitment to the racial justice mission of LDF;